harshkumar742/fast-loans/README.md

 ## Frontend

-A frontend for the Fast Loans project is available at the following URL:
+A basic frontend for the Fast Loans project is available at the following URL:

 [https://main.d221526vcnzerk.amplifyapp.com/](https://main.d221526vcnzerk.amplifyapp.com/)